 Words by Rebekah

 We met for the first time on St. Patrick’s Day 2019, after connecting on Hinge.
-One month later, we were official, and on our 6-month anniversary, Rebekah proposed.
+One month later, we were official, and on our six month anniversary, Rebekah proposed.

 We knew early on that our connection was something special.
-It was important to Chasity that a long-term commitment was in place before we moved in together, so being a quick study, I knew this meant an engagement.
+It was important to Chasity that a long-term commitment was in place before moving in together, so being a quick study, I knew this meant an engagement.
 Chasity said she would take a ring out of a Cracker Jack box, but I wasn’t buying it!
-A month after we started dating, I had my initial consult with the designer for Chasity’s ring, Jen Boschma, of Love Verite in Marina Del Rey, CA. We agreed to wait until our 6-month anniversary to get engaged; you know…just to be sure.
+A month after we started dating, I had my initial consult with the designer for Chasity’s ring, Jen Boschma, of Love Verite in Marina Del Rey, CA. We agreed to wait until our six month anniversary to get engaged, you know, to be sure.

 From the beginning, I knew I wanted Jen of Love Verite to design her ring.
 I met Jen through Instagram, by way of my favorite poet, Tyler Knott Gregson, because she had designed his wife’s engagement ring.